Skip to main content

 Description:

 Students must do course readings before the course to become acquainted with the scope of research.
-In addition, they must read fellow students’ papers to prepare them to engage in conversation about the themes of the course and potential applications.
+In addition, they must read fellow students’ papers to prepare them to engage in conversations about the themes of the course and potential applications.

 Post-course activities